LIFELONG IMPACT OF FOOTBALL

 A study done in the Netherlands, a context in which litigation is non-existent and can not be a factor, showed that non-hospitalized victims of mild traumatic brain injury had significant long term complaints.
 Six months after injury, 36% showed incomplete recovery, 25% returned to the outpatient neurology clinic within six months after injury.
 The findings ruled out anxiety and depression as cause of the continued difficulties.

 A study involving over 6000 adolescents and young adults athletes of high school age showed that the athletes with pre-injury ADHD reported a higher rate of concussions than athletes without ADHD.
 Researchers were unable to determine whether the students were more susceptible to injury, have a lower threshold, or a different recovery rate than those without such a history.

 Once again, this study confirms the well known observation that individuals who go into a TBI with preexisting difficulties such as ADHD, depression, anxiety, or any other brain dysfunction, have a worse outcome.
 This may be due to “glial activation” wherein these individual glial cells are already activated and are pathologically activated after a TBI.
-(See elsewhere on the site for more about glial activation).

 BONE LOSS AND TBI

 It has been well established that TBI itself has an impact on bone density loss.
 Injuries to the pituitary involving sex hormones, growth hormones and others have been shown to cause osteoporosis.
 Cushing’s disease, the over production of cortisol, can also cause osteoporosis.